maungthway/Oxidation-State-Probability-Filter/README.md

 ## file generation
 After running the element_focused_CS_analyzer.py until the last Section 14, a csv file that include the OSP will be generated.

-## typical Run Time
-Typically for elements that has been in the database, the python file will finish running in less than a minute.

 ## updating the database
 If the CP base (charge_probability_database.csv) is outdated, manually delete the entries in the csv file and run "element_focused_CS_analyzer.py".
 Query new compounds through material project or from a similar source with the datastructure specified above.
 The codes in Section 1 to 6 will try to analyze the new database file (dataframe) and update the csv file with a new charge probabilty record.